|475.01||[Repealed, 1949 c 682 s 26]|

 Securities purchased for the escrow account shall be limited to:

-(1) general obligations of the United States, securities whose principal and interest payments are guaranteed by the United States, and securities issued by the following agencies of the United States: Banks for Cooperatives, Federal Home Loan Banks, Federal Intermediate Credit Banks, Federal Land Banks, and the Federal National Mortgage Association; or
+(1) general obligations of the United States, securities whose principal and interest payments are guaranteed by the United States, including but not limited to Resolution Funding Corporation Interest Separate Trading of Registered Interest and Principal of Securities and United States Agency for International Development Bonds, and securities issued by United States government-sponsored enterprises including but not limited to Federal Home Loan Banks, the Federal Farm Credit System, the Federal National Mortgage Association, or the Federal Home Loan Mortgage Corporation; or

 (2) obligations issued or guaranteed by any state or any political subdivision of a state, which at the date of purchase are rated in the highest or the next highest rating category by Standard and Poor's Corporation, Moody's Investors Service, or a similar nationally recognized rating agency, but not less than the rating on the refunded bonds immediately prior to the refunding.